patters-match/AmigaSetup/README.md

 ## Hard disk (internal CF card) data partition setup
 - Use `DH0:Tools/HDToolbox` to add a new partition type.
 Browse to the unpacked [pfs3aio filesystem driver](https://aminet.net/package/disk/misc/pfs3aio) file, which will copy it to the drive [RDB](https://en.wikipedia.org/wiki/Amiga_rigid_disk_block).
 Set the DOSType to `0x50465303`.
 Version is 19.2 which is derived from the driver file.
 - Create a new partition of type `PFS\03` to span the rest of the drive with device name DH1 with MaxTransfer of `0x1FE00`, and Mask `0xFFFFFFFC`, Blocksize of 512.
 This partition can be larger than 4GB.
+- Save the changes to the drive and exit to Workbench
+- Reboot
-- Quick format this volume
+- Quick format this volume from the Icon menu

 ## Additional customisation
 - Copy [NoClick](https://aminet.net/package/util/cdity/noclick20_usr) to `DH0:WBStartup`